Amherst Area Tourism Information

 Other good restaurants in the area:

-The Harbourview in Parrboro for Fish and Chips.....oh and the Coconut cream pie.
-Personally I skip the fries and seize the pie.
+The Harbourview in Parrsboro for Fish and Chips... oh and the Coconut cream pie.
+Personally I skip the fries and seize the pie, carpe diem.

 The Blackrock Bistro is located in Parrsboro and makes a nice place to go to dinner before a play at Ship's Company Theatre.